-Like their wolfy descendants, Rottweilers not only love to eat meat, but they need it as a vital part of their carnivorous diets.
+Like their wolfy descendants, Rottweilers love to eat meat and need it as a vital part of their carnivorous diets.

-Most of the time, though, we believe that it should be cooked first.
+We believe it should be cooked first most of the time.
 But is that always the case?

-However, domesticated dogs like Rottweilers should be fed a combination diet, featuring both raw and other foods, in order to get all the nutrients that they need.
+However, domesticated dogs like Rottweilers should be fed a combination diet featuring raw and other foods to get all the nutrients they need.

 “Wild Dogs Don’t Eat Kibble”

-There are some dog owners who will only ever feed their dog’s raw meat and nothing else.
-Whenever they’re questioned, their answer is often “wild dogs don’t eat kibble.
+Some dog owners will only ever feed their dogs raw meat and nothing else.
+Whenever they’re questioned, their answer is often, “wild dogs don’t eat kibble.
 They only eat meat and bones, so why should I feed my dog anything else?”

 It’s a true statement, but not one that completely applies.
 After all, Rottweilers may be directly descended from wolves, but they’ve been domesticated for thousands of years, and their diets have drastically changed since their lupine days.

-In addition, dogs in the wild are forced to scavenge for their food, and yet we don’t force our own dogs to do the same.
+In addition, dogs in the wild are forced to scavenge for their food, yet we don’t force our dogs to do the same.

-In addition, wild dogs and wolves also do eat some fruit and vegetables, as well as the stomach contents of their herbivore prey in order to get all available nutrients.
+In addition, wild dogs and wolves eat some fruit and vegetables and the stomach contents of their herbivore prey to get all available nutrients.

 Why Raw Meat is Good for Rottweilers

-A Rottweiler’s diet is an important thing to consider if you’re thinking of taking on one of these beautiful dogs.
-After all, it’s recommended that Rottweilers eat up to two percent of their body meat in raw meat a day.
+A Rottweiler’s diet is important if you consider taking on one of these beautiful dogs.
+After all, it’s recommended that Rottweilers eat up to two percent of their body meat in raw meat daily.

 Raw meat is packed full of everything a Rottweiler needs.
 It’s super-high in protein and gives your Rottweiler the energy it needs to work and play hard.
-Raw meat is full of natural oils that keep your pet’s teeth and coat in great condition.
+Raw meat contains natural oils that keep your pet’s teeth and coat in great condition.

-Furthermore, raw meat is fresh and clean (providing you’re feeding your Rottie the good-quality stuff) and this contributes to healthy gut bacteria.
+Furthermore, raw meat is fresh and clean (provided you’re feeding your Rottie the good-quality stuff) and contributes to healthy gut bacteria.

 What About Cooked Meat Instead?

-For those of us who aren’t sure whether feeding raw food is a good idea or those of us who simply can’t bear the idea of handling raw meat in such high quantities, it raises the question of raw versus cooked meat.
+For those who aren’t sure whether feeding raw food is a good idea or those who simply can’t bear the idea of handling raw meat in such high quantities, it raises the question of raw versus cooked meat.

-Cooked meat is certainly better than no meat at all, but there are still too many nutritional benefits to be had from the raw version to remove it from the dog’s diet.
+Cooked meat is better than no meat, but there are still too many nutritional benefits from the raw version to remove it from the dog’s diet.

 Cooking meat is thought to kill off good bacteria, vitamins, and other nutrients that would otherwise benefit your dog if you were to serve the food raw.

-The preparation of cooking meat could also involve using oils or seasoning and this adds to the calorific value of the meal as well as upsetting the dog’s stomach, so cooking meat is often a counter-productive endeavor.
+Preparing cooking meat could also involve using oils or seasoning, which adds to the meal’s calorific value and upsets the dog’s stomach, so cooking meat is often a counter-productive endeavor.

 How Much Raw Meat Should a Rottweiler Eat?

-As we mentioned earlier, a Rottweiler should be eating around two percent of its body weight per day.
+As we mentioned earlier, a Rottweiler should eat around two percent of its body weight daily.

 Ideally, this should be made up of raw meat and perhaps a couple of vegetables for extra nutrition, but we appreciate that it’s not always ideal.

-The reason most people move away from giving their dogs a raw meat diet is simply due to cost.
+Most people choose to give their dogs a raw meat diet simply due to cost.
 Two pounds of raw meat per day in the case of a 100-pound Rottweiler, for example, can work out a very costly endeavor.

-Some good advice is to buy your meat in bulk and put it in the freezer, taking out the amount you need for a few days and defrosting it in good time.
-Buying in bulk greatly reduces cost.
+Some good advice is to buy your meat in bulk and put it in the freezer, take out the amount you need for a few days, and defrost it in good time.
+Buying in bulk greatly reduces costs.

-The most important thing to remember is that the kibble you feed your Rottweiler should still be of high quality and be high in protein.
+The most important thing to remember is that the kibble you feed your Rottweiler should still be high-quality and high in protein.

 Avoid dry dog food that contains high levels of grains, as these are used as cheap fillers and greatly reduce the nutritional value of the food.
-Buy dry dog food that contains “meat meal” as meal products are lower in water content and higher in protein.
+Buy dry dog food that contains a “meat meal,” as meal products are lower in water content and higher in protein.

 When Raw Meat is Risky